Our Team

 Wayne Au

-Wayne Au is a former public high school teacher and currently is a Professor in the School of Educational Studies at the University of Washington Bothell.
-He is a long-time Rethinking Schools editor, and he has edited or co-edited several Rethinking Schools books, including Rethinking Ethnic StudiesTeaching for Black Lives, Rethinking Multicultural Education.
-As an academic and an activist he remains involved in local and national struggles over racial justice in schools, and his most recent scholarly book is A Marxist Education: Learning to Change the World.
+Wayne Au is a former public high school teacher and currently is dean and a professor for the School of Educational Studies at the University of Washington Bothell.
+He is a long-time Rethinking Schools editor, and he has edited or co-edited several Rethinking Schools books, including Rethinking Ethnic StudiesTeaching for Black LivesRethinking Multicultural Education.
+As an academic and an activist he remains involved in local and national struggles over racial justice in schools.
+His most recent books include Unequal By Design: High-Stakes Testing and the Standardization of Inequality (2nd ed) and Asian American Racialization and the Politics of U.S. Education.

 Linda Christensen

-Grace Gonzales
+Grace Cornell Gonzales

 Grace Cornell Gonzales has worked as a bilingual elementary school teacher in Oakland, San Francisco, and Guatemala City.
 She joined the Rethinking Schools editorial board in 2013 and served as submissions editor from 2017-2021.
 She now lives in Seattle, Washington, where she works in teacher education at the University of Washington while pursuing her doctorate in Language, Literacy, and Culture.
 She is a co-editor of Rethinking Bilingual Education and is currently co-editing a book about family and community engagement.